-The IDD Branch supports a number of training activities, almost exclusively through investigator-initiated efforts; that is, none resulted from an IDD Branch-initiated RFA (see Figure 14 and Appendix F).
-The RDCRCs and the Paul D. Wellstone Muscular Dystrophy Cooperative Research Centers have separate training components, which are not included in Figure 14 or Appendix F.
+The IDD Branch supports a number of training activities, almost exclusively through investigator-initiated efforts; that is, none resulted from an IDD Branch-initiated RFA

+(see Figure 15 and Appendix E).
+The RDCRC and the Senator Paul D. Wellstone Muscular Dystrophy Cooperative Research Centers have separate training components.

-The Branch supports training and career development through a number of mechanisms, including F31, F32, K01, K08, K23, and K24.
-The Branch also supports one K99/R00 mechanism, a relatively new award that aids in career transition from mentored support to independent investigator status.
+The Branch supports training and career development through a number of mechanisms, including F31, F32, K02, K08, K23, and K24.
+The Branch also supports one K99/R00 award via this relatively new mechanism that aids in career transition from mentored support to independent investigator status.

 The Branch also uses T32 grants to support predoctoral and/or postdoctoral trainees at academic institutions with a formal training program.
-Many of the T32s listed in Appendix F support training that has a direct clinical focus on IDD, while others comprise interdisciplinary training experiences in neurodevelopmental disorders with basic science components.
-In addition, the Branch supports a meeting that brings trainees together annually at the Gatlinburg Conference to make presentations and network through an R13.
+Many of the T32s listed in Appendix E support training that has a direct clinical focus on IDD, while others comprise interdisciplinary training experiences in neurodevelopmental disorders with basic science components.
+In addition, the Branch supports a meeting that brings trainees together annually at the Gatlinburg Conference to make presentations and network through an R13, as previously described.

-One of the challenges associated with assessing the success of training programs is the difficulty in tracking the career development of trainees after they complete the program, a logistical dilemma and one that Branch has not yet fully addressed.
-Given the limited Branch funds committed to training experiences, the number and quality of trainees supported for IDD research are impressive, but this is an area that the Branch would like to expand.
-Possible means for expanding the Branch's efforts in training are included in the Future Directions for the Branch section of this report.
+One of the challenges associated with assessing the success of training programs is the difficulty in tracking the career development of trainees after they complete the program, a logistical dilemma, and one that Branch has not yet fully addressed.
+In addition, the number and quality of trainees supported in IDD research is relatively high in spite of the limited Branch funds committed to training experiences, but this is an area that the Branch would like to expand.
+Possible means for enhancing the Branch's efforts in training are included in the Future Directions for the Branch section of this report.